What is Cranial Osteopathy?

 Cranial osteopathy is an extremely gentle but powerful treatment that works well for anyone, whatever their age.

 How does cranial osteopathy work?

 Watching or feeling a cranial osteopath at work can be distinctly dull.
-There is likely to be minimal movement, limited interaction and even periods of silence and you would be forgiven to wondering what exactly is going on.
+There is likely to be minimal movement, limited interaction and even periods of silence and you would be forgiven for wondering what exactly is going on.

-Hopefully this will provide you with a little insight;
+Hopefully this will provide you with a little insight:

 After assessing the bodys’ physical movements, a cranial osteopath typically sits quietly and tunes into the subtle motion of respiration.
 This helps to focus the coming treatment into the areas which are still or quiet, as well as those that are causing pain

-The body is always trying to facilitate its’ own healing and it does this by pushing and pulling through the fascias.
+The body is always trying to facilitate its own healing and it does this by pushing and pulling through the fascias.
 Fascia is a web of connective tissue formed in bands that wraps around all the internal parts of the body from head to toe and fuses it all together.
 It can be found immediately beneath the skin, around muscles, groups of muscles, bones, nerves, blood vessels, organs and cells.
 Fascia is everywhere.
 Biologically, it’s what holds us together.
 A cranial osteopath is able to palpate these movements and use their touch to facilitate what the body wants by either exaggerating or minimising it.